kelie99/IBM-DS-PROJECTS/README.md

 * Extraction and Visualization of Stock Data Notebook looks at the extracting stock data, visualizing it and plotting graph.
 * The SQL_In_Python notebook show how to run SQL queries usint Python using ipython-sql, with practical analysis on Chicago crime and community data from a SQLite database.
 * The EDA_House_Sales_in_King_Count_USA notebook performs exploratory data analysis (EDA) and regression modeling on house sales data from King County, USA, to investigate the relationships between housing features and sale price.
+* The Automobile_Sales_Data_Visualization and Automobile_Sales_Dashboard notebooks features interactive visualizations of automobile sales trends using Plotly and Dash, including yearly and recession-specific insights.
+These Notebook provides exploratory data analysis, while the Dash app delivers a dynamic dashboard for user-driven analytics on vehicle sales and advertising expenditure.

 Note: This notebook is intended for educational purposes and reflects my personal learning journey through the IBM Data Science Curriculum.